FeralEngineering/Veil/docs/SOFTWARE.md

 veil_00000001.jpg
 ```

-File numbering is stored in NVS (`Preferences`) so numbering continues after reboot.
+File numbering is stored in ESP32 NVS using `Preferences`, allowing numbering to continue across reboots.

 ---